schorfES/pacto/README.md

 #### Actions

-An Action is a class which can bound on a specific event.
+An Action is a class which can bound to a specific event.
 Each action class needs to contain at least a `.run()` method.
 When an action relevant event is dispatched through the context, an instance of the action class will be created and executed.
 The instance of each action has access to the context and